Best Scotiabank credit cards

 Annual Value

 Welcome Bonus: Earn 10% cash back on all purchases for the first 3 months (up to $2,000 in total purchases).
-No annual fee in the first year, including on additional cards.
+Plus, no annual fee in the first year, including on additional cards.
 Expires Oct 31, 2025

 Learn More Apply Now On Scotiabank's Secure Site